 In WWE, The World's Greatest Tag Team.
 A subversion in that Shelton Benjamin (the black one) is the relatively straight one (though he's still an insufferable self-centered ass), and Charlie Haas (the white one) is a veritable Jive Turkey (to quote Rory, one of the Highlanders, "I didn't know Charlie Haas was black!").

 When they were working for Kurt Angle, however, their personalities were pretty much interchangeable.

-The A.P.A., Bradshaw and Farooq are probably wrestlings most most famous example.
-Bradshaw is the fun loving Boisterous Bruiser from Texas and Farooq is the non nonsense Scary Black Man from Georgia.
+The A.P.A., Bradshaw and Faarooq are probably wrestling's most most famous example.
+Bradshaw is the fun loving Boisterous Bruiser from Texas and Farooq is the no-nonsense Scary Black Man from Georgia.
 When they are not beating people up (usually for money, since their gimmick was being hired muscle), they are most likely seen in the back drinking beer and playing poker.

-For a surprisingly long time, Booker T and Goldust were a successful tag team, with Booker (the black one, if you didn't know) playing the more serious half, while Goldust was... whatever the hell Goldust was.
+For a surprisingly long time, Wrestling/Booker T and Goldust were a successful tag team, with Booker (the black one, if you didn't know) playing the more serious half, while Goldust was, well, Goldust.

 Given Goldust's coloring, though, wouldn't it be Saffron And Pepper?
 (Or even better, Pepper and Gold Glitter.)

 Averted by LayCool, the heel Diva team of Layla El and Michelle McCool that terrorized SmackDown! from 2009 to 2011.
 Although Layla was of mixed race (North African and European) and Michelle was white, as a team they more or less behaved the same way (snobby and obnoxious).
 Before they teamed up, however, they each played the trope rather straight: Michelle was prim, while Layla was spunky.